WWmonster/MarkdownTest/docs/test2.md

 ![](media/6b1f61c6269e4c3be6d13a97f4228f2a.png)

-*Figure 3: Creating a connection to the Oracle database in the installation wizard*
+*Figure: Creating a connection to the Oracle database in the installation wizard*

 1. Click **Finish** to close the wizard when the installation is complete.
 2. Log in with credentials of an administrative user defined in the third step of the installation wizard, in the **Configure initial users** section.